 On the other hand, I can understand some of the arguments for gun play, particularly from author Nancy Carlsson-Page, author of Taking Back Childhood.
-In her book, she asserts that gun play, particularly the kind where children create the entire scene all by themselves (as opposed to re-enacting scenes from TV shows) helps children sort through their aggression and help them beat the “bad guys” of their world.
+In her book, she asserts that gun play, particularly where children create the entire scene all by themselves (as opposed to re-enacting scenes from TV shows) helps children sort through their aggression and help them beat the “bad guys” of their world.

 Since kids rely on play to apply logic and understanding to so much of what confuses them, gun play seems to play a predominant role in helping them recover lost power over the bad guys and express their aggression.
 After all, kids play doctor to help them take back the control and power they lost being in the vulnerable position of patient, just as they do playing house to sort through family roles and changes at home.

 Still, I wonder about killing play.
 Couldn’t kids just box the bad guys until they’re squished and small?
 Pound a play dough to rid themselves of aggression?
 Run as fast as they can to relieve any bottled up emotions best expressed physically?